Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Juni 2025 12.32.29 UTC
+- WIB: Senin, 16 Juni 2025 13.43.16 UTC
-- WITA: Senin, 16 Juni 2025 13.32.29 UTC
+- WITA: Senin, 16 Juni 2025 14.43.16 UTC
-- WIT: Senin, 16 Juni 2025 14.32.29 UTC
+- WIT: Senin, 16 Juni 2025 15.43.16 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship